processing/p5.js-web-editor/README.md

 9. Open and close the Redux DevTools using `ctrl+h`, and move them with `ctrl+w`

 ###Testing SSL on your local machine
 Please refer to [this gist](https://gist.github.com/andrewn/953ffd5cb17ac2634dc969fc7bdaff3f).
 This allows you to access the editor using both HTTP and HTTPS.
 Don't worry about this unless you need to make changes or test HTTPS behavior.

+The automatic redirection to HTTPS is turned off by default in development.
+If you need to test this behavior, put `FORCE_TO_HTTPS=true` in your `.env` file.

 ##Production Installation
 1. Clone this repostory and `cd` into it